Optimal Team Practice

 The PA profession is now in its 50th year.
 PA practice has been extensively studied and evaluated, and found to produce high-quality patient outcomes.
 State laws and regulations have simply not kept pace.
 In a survey conducted by the Joint Task Force in January 2017, 71 percent of PAs and PA students responding expressed overall support for the proposal.

 Numerous studies have shown that PAs provide high-quality patient care and are medical providers who bring value to patients and healthcare systems.
-When these new policies are incorporated in state laws, access to care will be expanded, especially for medically underserved populations and patients in rural areas, where the sudden death, disability, or retirement of a physician “supervisor” can mean that the PA can no longer practice.
+When these new policies are incorporated in state laws, access to care will be expanded, especially for medically underserved populations and patients in rural areas, where the sudden death, disability, or retirement of a physician with whom a PA has an agreement can mean that the PA can no longer practice.
 We also expect PA licensing to be expedited, and that PAs will have increased ability to provide volunteer medical services and respond to disasters and emergencies.
-In addition, the elimination of the requirement to have a supervisory agreement with a physician will enable physicians to focus on meeting patient needs, rather than filling out unnecessary paperwork.
+In addition, the elimination of the requirement to have an agreement with a specific physician will enable physicians to focus on meeting patient needs, rather than filling out unnecessary paperwork.

 It won’t change how PAs and physicians practice together, but it will enable them to care for patients without the unnecessary administrative burdens, and without a physician being responsible for PA-provided care.
 The PA role is well established – no change is required or anticipated.
 PAs will continue to consult, collaborate with, and refer patients to physicians just as they do now.